KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

     @PageColor(blue)
 }

-A flexible localization engine is an important part of a keyboard, where every supported locale should be able to localize the keyboard.
+A flexible localization engine is an important part of a keyboard, where every supported locale should be able to localize the keyboard and its texts, keys and secondary callout actions.

 In KeyboardKit, each ``KeyboardLocale`` defines localized strings, assets, and locale-specific information.
-KeyboardKit also extends the native ``Foundation/Locale`` type with a bunch of additional capabilities.
+KeyboardKit also extends the native ``Foundation/Locale`` type with additional capabilities.

 👑 [KeyboardKit Pro][Pro] unlocks localized keyboards and services for all the locales in your license.
 Information about Pro features can be found at the end of this article.